oils-for-unix/oils/doc/ref/chap-option.md

 ### parse_ignored

-For compatibility, Oil will parse some constructs it doesn't execute, like:
+For compatibility, YSH will parse some constructs it doesn't execute, like:

     return 0 2>&1  # redirect on control flow